Jes-win-hac-ker/care-surge/README.md

 ## How can I deploy this project?

-This project is configured for automated deployment using GitHub Actions.
+This project is configured for automated deployment to GitHub Pages using GitHub Actions.

 ### Deployment Architecture

-- **Frontend**: Deployed to GitHub Pages
+- **Frontend**: Deployed to GitHub Pages (static React application)
-- **Backend**: Deployed to Digital Ocean (or your preferred hosting service)
+- **Data**: Uses mock simulation data (no backend required)

 ### Setup for Deployment